gcziprusz/project-tmpl/web/src/pages/createPlaylist.md

 window.addEventListener('DOMContentLoaded', main);
 ```
 This code defines a main function  (think of this as the javascript equivalent of the [main function in java](https://www.geeksforgeeks.org/java-main-method-public-static-void-main-string-args/)) that creates an instance of the `CreatePlaylist` class and calls its `mount` method when the DOM content has loaded (i.e., the webpage has finished loading).

-In summary, this JavaScript module sets up the "create playlist" page with event listeners and API interactions.
-It uses classes and utility modules to handle data management, API calls, and page rendering.